 São Paulo School of Advanced Science on High Energy and Plasma Astrophysics in the CTA Era (SPSAS-HighAstro)

-A São Paulo School of Advanced Science on High Energy and Plasma Astrophysics in the CTA Era (SPSAS-HighAstro) será realizada no Instituto de Astronomia, Geofísica e Ciências Atmosféricas (IAG) da Universidade de São Paulo (USP), de 21 a 31 de maio de 2017.
+The São Paulo School of Advanced Science on High Energy and Plasma Astrophysics in the CTA Era (SPSAS-HighAstro) will take place at the Instituto de Astronomia, Geofísica e Ciências Atmosféricas, University of São Paulo, (IAG-USP) from May 21 to 31, 2017.

 Instituto de Astronomia, Geofísica e Ciências Atmosféricas - IAG/USP